Refugio Mbaracayú: Itaipu Lake

 This refuge is bordering Lake artificially created to enter into operation the plant of Itaipu.
 Being formed in 1982, a series of economic alternatives that are already beginning to be exploited by the 77 neighboring municipalities.
 The artificial lake is one of the largest in the world, with 29 million m³ and 200 km extension in a straight line.
-Considering the bays, inlets and length reaches 1,400 km.
+Considering the bays and inlets the shorelength reaches 1,400 km.

 The formation of the lake has not only changed the look of the geographic region.
 The agriculture, regional economic base, begins to cede place to tourism.
-Several artificial beaches were created along the banks of the lake, where he practiced all sorts of water sports.
+Several artificial beaches were created along the banks of the lake, where all sorts of water sports are practiced.

-En los esterales se observan especies vegetales como: Eichornia azurea, Equisetum giganteum, Nephelea setosa, entre otras.

 Area subdivision

 According to latest techniques of management of protected areas, this refuge is divided into distinct zones in order to handle them properly.

 Areas of special use: areas include reduced in size and which are essential for the administration, office accommodation, restaurant, aviation runway, and so on.

 Zone extensive use: areas to which visitors access for education and recreation (and self-guided interpretive trails, paths "cross country", etc..